Jan Gyamerah: Hamburger SV

 On 14 February 2019, Gyamerah signed a three-year contract starting from the 2019–20 season with league rivals Hamburger SV.
 Under head coach Dieter Hecking, Gyamerah immediately established himself in the starting lineup.
 On 11 September 2019, he contracted a calf fracture during practice and had to undergo surgery.
 During his absence, Josha Vagnoman took over the right back position, before he also fell out with a long-term injury, with Khaled Narey becoming the third player during the season to cover the position.
 After the winter break, newcomer Jordan Beyer, who had been loaned from first-placed Bundesliga club Borussia Mönchengladbach due to Gyamerah's and Vagnoman's injuries until the end of the season, was positioned as right back.

 At the beginning of March 2020, Gyamerah returned to team practice.
 On the 26th matchday, which was regularly scheduled for 13 March 2020, Gyamerah was again selected for the matchday squad.
 However, the season was interrupted on the same day due to the COVID-19 pandemic.
 In early May, he suffered a muscle injury in the hip during the season break and missed the resumption of playing activities about a week later.
 About a month later, Gyamerah returned to the matchday squad on the 30th matchday and made his first appearance in months in the following match, when he came on as a substitute.
 Before the end of the season, three more league appearances followed.
 Gyamerah made nine 2.
 Bundesliga appearances during his first season at the club.

 Nürnberg

 On 10 June 2022, Gyamerah signed with 1.
 FC Nürnberg.

+Kaiserslautern

+On 26 July 2024, Gyamerah moved to 1.
+FC Kaiserslautern.

+Elversberg

+On 4 July 2025, Gyamerah joined SV Elversberg on a two-year contract.